 3. It requires a lot of engagement

-Thus, behavior driven development has been bridging the gap between developers and business for more than a decade now and has been quite successful in making the implementation as close to the behaviour as possible.
+Thus, behavior driven development has been bridging the gap between developers and businesses for more than a decade now and has successfully made the implementation as close to the behaviour as possible.

 As time passed and technology advanced, better alternatives to BDD were introduced.
-Testsigma is one such tool that uses NLP to let users automate test cases in simple English language and does not require coding skills.
+Testsigma is one such tool that uses NLP to let users automate test cases in simple English and does not require coding skills.
 Non-technical members of the team can easily review these test cases.

 Also, the test case creation can begin before the development is completed.